 How to Have a Happy, Healthy and Humane Thanksgiving with Your Pets

-Thanksgiving is just around the corner, and while this food-filled holiday is a joyous time spent with family and friends, you don’t want to forget your furry family members.
-Though festive and fun, the holiday can pose some serious health risks to your pets.
-Not to mention, hectic grocery stores can leave shoppers frazzled, making it difficult to choose ingredients for holiday meals with higher animal-welfare standards in mind.
+Thanksgiving is just around the corner!
+While this food-filled holiday is a joyous time spent with family and friends, the holiday can pose some serious health risks to your pets.
+Not to mention, hectic grocery stores can leave shoppers frazzled, making it difficult to identify holiday-meal ingredients produced with higher animal-welfare standards.

-Check out the ASPCA Animal Poison Control Center (APCC)’s full list of ingredients and foods to be wary of to ensure that your pet is safe this Thanksgiving.
+Check out the ASPCA Animal Poison Control Center (APCC)’s full list of ingredients and foods to avoid to ensure you’re not feeding your furry friend anything potentially harmful this holiday season.

 Don’t forget to take out the trash!